-Over the course of the project, topical reports, the Bureau of Economic Geology publications series, published papers, oral presentations, and workshops have been used to communicate research results to industry and the general scientific community: 17 Gas Research Institute topical reports and more than 95 other published works.
-Five Bureau Reports of Investigations and one Geological Circular have been published by the Bureau of Economic Geology, and at least three additional Bureau publications will appear in 1993.
+Over the course of the project, topical reports, the Bureau of Economic Geology publications series, published papers, oral presentations, and workshops have been used to communicate research results to industry and the general scientific community: 29 Gas Research Institute topical reports and more than 102 other published works.
+Nine Bureau Reports of Investigations and one Geological Circular have been published by the Bureau of Economic Geology.
 These reports and papers describe preliminary findings, summarize specific experiments and studies, and present final results of completed studies.
-In addition to these publications and for the purpose of facilitating Tight Gas Project engineering research activity, the Bureau also produced numerous written documents that are not formal publications, including preliminary geologic description reports and other documents describing core and other data collected in SFE and cooperative wells.
+In addition to these publications and for the purpose of facilitating engineering research activity, the Bureau also produced numerous written documents that are not formal publications, including preliminary geologic description reports and other documents describing core and other data collected in SFE and cooperative wells.
 Shortly after data collection, these reports were issued to other GRI contractors and to companies and operators involved in cooperative wells.